 The Sword of Truth is a high fantasy series that started with Wizard’s First Rule, and ended in 2007 with Confessor.
 After the original series, several novels have followed being mainly composed of two sequels: The Richard and Kahlan series and The Nicci Chronicles.

-The number of novels published books for this saga account to 21, two of them, Siege of Stone and The Scribbly Man, published in 2019.
-The last novel, Heart of Black Ice, will be published in 2020.
+The number of published books for this saga account to 21, two of them, Siege of Stone and The Scribbly Man, published in 2019.
+The last novel, Heart of Black Ice, was published in 2020.